Reading time: 10 minutes

 Giving an Orthodox cross as a gift

 For centuries, Orthodox cross pendants have accompanied the major milestones of Christian life: baptisms, communions, and weddings.
 Giving such a piece of jewelry is much more than an aesthetic gift: it is to transmit a blessing, protection, and a spiritual legacy.
-A timeless symbol, the Orthodox cross transcends eras and continues to bring strength and comfort to those who wear it, whether it is discreet or imposing, simple or ornate.
+In Orthodox baptism, it is traditionally the godfather or godmother who gives the baptismal cross — the one the priest places around the child's neck immediately after the immersion.

 To discover different models and choose the one that suits you, explore our selection of Orthodox pendants and crosses.